ropensci/mapscanner/cran-comments.md

-# CRAN notes for mapscanner_0.0.4 submission
+# CRAN notes for mapscanner_0.0.5 submission

 This is a first submission.
 There is no accompanying DOI because the study for which the package was developed was field-based, and could not happen due to COVID.
 We hope to continue the study in the near future, and will include a DOI as soon as practicable.
-The package may also exceed a 5MB installed size on some systems, due to sizes and numbers of included image files.
-This is necessary because the package encodes a technique to rectify hand-drawn marks on maps, for which sufficiently intelligible examples are necessary.
-Every effort has been given to ensuing the included files are as small as possible while maintaining sufficient visual clarity to demonstrate the techniques.
+Modifications make in response to feedback from the initial submission attempt are:

+- Description does not include the phrase "This package ...", or the package name.
+- All functions now document return values, including from functions called for side-effects only.
+- Code in examples which was previously commented out has now been wrapped in `\dontrun{}`.
+- One line in vignette which inadvertently wrote file to that directory now writes to `tempdir()`.
+- `graphics::par` values now reset via `on.exit`.

 The package has been checked on all environments listed below, and generates only the one note regarding the multiple licenses used here - one for the main package, and another + LICENSE file for internally bundled code.